adr-1an/dbox/README.md

 7. `./dbox refresh` — roll back everything and run all migrations from scratch
 8. `./dbox status` - view the status of all migrations

+### Console mode
+Console mode allows you to type commands directly into DBox, while also reusing the same DB connection, making commands run way faster.
+To use console mode, add `DBOX_TYPE=console` to your `.env` file.
 ---

 ## ⚙️ How it works